 - Determining minimum criteria for admission and continuation;

-- Approving new graduate programs and evaluating existing graduate programs at the request of the Dean of Graduate Studies;
+- Approving new graduate programs and evaluating existing graduate programs at the request of the Dean of the Graduate School;

 - Recommending the abolition or substantial modification of existing graduate programs;